dariof28/streamful/README.md

 ### Loading mixin

-A mixin that adds a `StreamController<bool>` to a class.
+A mixin that adds a `BehaviorSubject<bool>` to a class.
 This way you can easily deal with a stream representing the loading status.

 You can set the loading status using `loadStart()` and `loadStop()` functions.
 To retrieve the loading status you can use the `isLoading` getter.